 When Angleton’s crew showed up to clean out the library, they were openly hostile, and told Scott’s adopted son Michael, “your father did not die from a heart attack.”
 That message may have been delivered to insure the son didn’t launch an investigation of his own.

-Well, maybe the fact it was Angleton’s Executive Action Team from JMWAVE that killed JFK, while employing Angleton’s deep agent Oswald as the patsy pointing towards Cuba because now it’s pretty evident that William Harvey, Ted Shackley and David Morales were key figures since all were fingered by Howard Hunt’s deathbed confession, and Morales confessed separately on his own shortly before his death.
+Well, maybe the fact it was Angleton’s Executive Action Team from JM/Wave that plotted the assassination, while employing Angleton’s deep agent Oswald as the patsy pointing toward Cuba because now it’s pretty evident that Ted Shackley and David Morales were key figures and they were fingered by Howard Hunt’s deathbed confession, and Morales confessed separately on his own shortly before his death.